jgibbs1188/sorting-hat/README.md

 ## Optional Bonus
 - House Colors: The color of the student's card changes depending on which house they were sorted.
 - Card Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)

-This is my Sorting Hat project.

-The goal of the project was to create an application that mimics the effect of the Sorting Hat from the Harry Potter universe.